-- (i) is lodged at the transfer office accompanied by the relevant share certificate(s); - (ii) is in respect of only one class of share; and - (iii) is in favour of not more than four persons jointly.
+- (ii) is in respect of only one class of share; and - (iii) is in favour of not more than four persons jointly.

 The Directors of the Company may refuse to register the transfer of a share in uncertificated form to a person who is to hold it thereafter in certificated form in any case where the Company is entitled to refuse (or is excepted from the requirements) under the Uncertificated Securities Regulations 2001 to register the transfer; and they may refuse to register any such transfer in favour of more than four transferees.
 The Directors may refuse to register any transfer if it is their opinion that such transfer would or might (i) prejudice the Group's right to hold, be awarded or granted or have renewed or extended, any licence granted under the Broadcasting Acts, or (ii) give rise to or cause a variation to be made to, or a revocation or determination of, any such licence by Ofcom.